prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md

 * Active clients in the Real-Time session can send packets to any one of their peers.
 * Clients can also send the packets directly to the server for it to be processed through Cloud Code.

 Real-Time sessions have access to every part of the backend and can execute logic on behalf of any player.
-You can add logic to your server by creating a Real Time script in the Cloud Code section and configuring the Match to use that script.
+You can add logic to your server by creating a Real-Time script in the Cloud Code section and configuring the Match to use that script.

 You can place logic in the script that reacts to packets, to players connecting, and to players disconnecting using the same functions:
 * *OnData*